Finnair applies to join JAL-BA joint venture, strengthening the oneworld grouping against Star's JV

 Finnair's addition is also a tidy conclusion to the flirtation between Finnair and JAL, which in Jul-2013 launched its own Tokyo-Helsinki service and wanted to tap into Finnair's geographically convenient hub.
 The closer ties between Finnair and BA follow Finnair's addition into the trans-Atlantic JV and BA's increasing admiration for Finnair's Asian strategy.
 There may be more to come from this relationship.

-Finnair in Jul-2013 announced its intention to join fellow oneworld carriers British Airways and Japan Airlines in their Europe-Japan joint venture, which became effective in Oct-2012.
+Finnair to join British Airways and Japan Airlines in Europe-Japan JV

 Finnair's addition will boost the oneworld JV's share of the Japan-Europe market in Jul-2013 from 16% to 23.5%, giving it greater weight against a similar Star Europe-Japan JV formed between ANA and Lufthansa and expanded in 2012 to include Lufthansa Group carriers Austrian and SWISS, which collectively has 32.5% of the market, most held by ANA and Lufthansa alone.